ianohara/linux-rt-examples/README.md

 Contact
 =======
-Feel free to email ian.ohara at gmail.
+Feel free to email ian DOT ohara AT gmail.
 I'll help in any way I can.